e-picas/bash-library/README.md

 For a global usage on your machine, you can copy the library in your `bin/` directory.

-As for any script file, it must have execution rights for any users.
+As for any script file, it must have execution rights for all users.

 A direct installation, including download the sources could be: